MicrosoftLearning/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08A Create and manage an e-Commerce site Lab.md

 	5. Select the **e-Commerce** tab.
 	6. Select the **e-Commerce site builder** link.
 	7. Copy and save the url.
-It will look something like: https://manage.commerce.dynamics.com/digitalselling/sites
+It will look something like: https://manage.commerce.dynamics.com/digitalselling/sites **Note:** If you get a permissions error in the site builder, reach out to your authorized lab hoster.

 2. Select the **Fabrikam** site to open the site setup dialog box.